OMCL: Open-vocabulary Monte Carlo Localization

 \section{Abstract}

-Robust robot localization is an important prerequisite for navigation planning.
-If the environment map was created from different sensors, robot measurements must be robustly associated with map features.
-In this work, we extend Monte Carlo Localization using vision-language features.
-These open-vocabulary features enable to robustly compute the likelihood of visual observations, given a camera pose and a 3D map created from posed RGB-D images or aligned point clouds.
-The abstract vision-language features enable to associate observations and map elements from different modalities.
-Global localization can be initialized by natural language descriptions of the objects present in the vicinity of locations.
+Robust robot localization is an important prerequisite for navigation, but it becomes challenging when the map and robot measurements are obtained from different sensors.
+Prior methods are often tailored to specific environments, relying on closed-set semantics or fine-tuned features.
+In this work, we extend Monte Carlo Localization with vision-language features, allowing OMCL to robustly compute the likelihood of visual observations given a camera pose and a 3D map created from posed RGB-D images or aligned point clouds These open-vocabulary features enable us to associate observations and map elements from different modalities, and to natively initialize global localization through natural language descriptions of nearby objects.
 We evaluate our approach using Matterport3D and Replica for indoor scenes and demonstrate generalization on SemanticKITTI for outdoor scenes.
 The code is accessible at \url{https://github.com/AIS-Bonn/omcl}.